lexibank/mcelhanonhuon/README.md

-# McElhanon 1967 Huon Peninsula data
+# CLDF dataset derived from McElhanon's "Preliminary Observations on Huon Peninsula Languages" from 1967

 Cite the source dataset as